 Do I have to use a dishwasher detergent, or can I use other types of soap in my dishwasher?

 You should not substitute or add any other cleaning products or hand-dishwashing liquid for automatic dishwasher detergent.
 All other types of detergents or soaps produce too many suds for the water action to clean your dishes.
 Too many suds may also cause a dishwasher to overflow, which can be damaging to both your dishwasher and the surfaces around it.

 Are there items I should not place in my dishwasher?

 Yes.
 A good rule of thumb is to leave out wood, iron, silver, aluminum, or any china or crystal not labeled dishwasher-safe.
-Dawn® Pure Essentials is a great choice for those items that should be hand-washed, as these items can be permanently discolored or damaged in the dishwasher.
-Follow the manufacturer’s recommendation on what is dishwasher-safe.
+Dawn Pure Essentials is a great choice for those items that should be hand-washed, as these items can be permanently discolored or damaged in the dishwasher.
+You can learn more here.
+When in doubt, follow the manufacturer's recommendation on what is dishwasher-safe.

 How do I ensure my dishes dry properly in the dishwasher?

 Always load your dishes properly so that they do not collect excess water.

 Heat and the use of rinse aid in accordance with your dishwasher manufacturer’s specifications will help your dishes to dry faster after the wash cycle.
 Cascade Rinse Aid is specifically formulated to give you outstanding spot protection—plus amazing shine and drying.
 Our rinse aid has specialized wetting agents that allow water to sheet off the dishes and helps rinse away food particles and residues that can cause spots on dishes.